Jails and Prisons: Rights, Re-Entry, and Reform

 Seattle, WA 98122

-The Seattle Journal for Social Justice is excited to announce its symposium entitled “Police Brutality: Its Chilling Effect and Innovative Solutions” on Friday, April 6th, 2018.
+The Seattle Journal for Social Justice is excited to announce its symposium entitled “Jails and Prisons: Rights, Re-Entry, and Reform” on Friday, March 6th, 2020.
 We will examine this crucial issue from contrasting perspectives.
 We hope to explore the challenges and fundamental changes needed to address this issue.
 The journal welcomes papers for presentation at this symposium and for potential publication in the Seattle Journal for Social Justice.

-“Police Brutality” is a topic addressed throughout the country by a variety of constituencies.
-We are especially interested in papers and presentations from all academic disciplines, from practitioners, and people in the field and on the ground.
-This topic triggers questions about the application of law and justice as it applies to race, culture, gender, religion and socioeconomic status as they relate to policing and communities.
-The Seattle Journal for Social Justice hopes that this symposium will serve as a platform for researchers, practitioners, and community organizers to interrogate, to analyze, and to create new developments in this arena.
+“Jails and Prisons” is a topic addressed throughout the country by a variety of constituencies.
+We are particularly interested in papers and presentations from academic disciplines, from practitioners, and from people in the field and on the ground.
+The Seattle Journal for Social Justice hopes that this symposium will serve as a platform for researchers, practitioners, and community organizers to interrogate, analyze, and create new developments in this arena.
 Areas of interest for this topic include, but are not limited to:

 Register for free.